Geeksltd/Programming.Tips/docs/naming/argument-name.md

 But can you say the same thing for company1 and company2?
 Of course not.
 Those names do not clarify the role of these arguments in that method.
 A better name would be **buyer** and **seller**.

-**In other words, we’re not saying that argument must never be named after their type.
+> **In other words, we’re not saying that argument must never be named after their type.
 But rather, that their type is not what determines their name, even though the two can be the same in many occasions.**

+## Role vs Type Example 3
 Consider another example:

 ```c#